Best Marketing Strategies for Tutors and Tutoring Businesses

 How to market yourself as a tutor: what you’re trying to accomplish

-Well, the simplest way is the four factors, as I discussed in my page on web presence.
-Namely, people are going to want to see your credentials, affiliations, social proof, and logistics before they want to hire you.
-The other side is that people are very lazy on the Internet, especially when looking at marketing.
+Well, the simplest way is the four factors: show your credentials, affiliations, social proof, and logistical information.
+The thing to remember is that people are very lazy on the Internet, especially when looking at marketing.

 How I got more clients as a tutor: the best way to advertise tutoring services